Skip to main content

 Huang Rui portrait

 The students and teachers in Liverpool are very kind and helpful.
-They helped me to expressy my own opinions and try to slow down themselves to help me to understand what they are saying.
+They helped me to express my own opinions and try to slow down themselves to help me to understand what they are saying.
 It's very helpful for me to be happily talking in the class.

-, BA (Hons) Communication and Media
+Rui Huang, BA (Hons) Communication and Media